GoIruri/GoIruri/README.md

 ### I'm GoIruri

 - A geek who loves programming and Internet security.
-- 🌱 Currently in Beijing, China.
+- 🌱 Currently in Shanghai, China.
 - 💬 Ask me about Go and Sec.
 - ⚡ Fun fact: Data Analysis📊